How to use the command 'vf' for managing Python virtual environments (with examples)

 Explanation:

-• vf new is the command to create a new virtual environment.
+• new: This argument specifies that the user intends to create a new virtual environment.

 Use case 2: Create a virtual environment for a specific Python version